codersforcauses/repair-lab/styling.md

 # Styling Conventions

-This document outlines the convention for this projects as well as generally good practices.
+This document outlines the convention for this project as well as generally good practices.

 ## General